pitastrudl/globalid-website/README.md

 ### AWS
 - The AWS infrastructure could be provisioned via Terraform
-  - Automate S3, Cloudfront, Route 53 creation
+  - Automate S3, Cloudfront, Route 53 creation with custom policies
-- Decrease caching TTL on HTML files in CloudFront, so users get the most fresh version
+- Decrease caching TTL on HTML files in CloudFront, so users get the most fresh version of the website
-- Disable compression on non-compressible files
+- Disable compression on non-compressible files (tar,zips etc)

 ### Git/Deployments

-- Add linting job to GH Actions
+- Add linting job and code scanning to GH Actions
 - Access for the Github Actions to AWS resources could be done by using an IAM role
 - Use conventional commits
 - Add releases on builds from main